 Consider a humidifier – Humidifiers force moisture into the air, which keeps your environment more hydrated, and this, in turn, helps your skin barrier properly do its job.

-Listen to your skin – Everyone’s skin is reacting to its own set of unique external and internal conditions based on their environment, lifestyle, stress levels, and diet.
+Listen to your skin – Everyone’s skin is reacting to its own set of unique external and internal conditions based on your environment, lifestyle, stress levels, and diet.
 Seasonal change is just one element that factors into this, affecting everyone differently and to varying degrees.

-So there you have it, some easy ways to adapt your skin care routine and help your skin stay radiant as the season changes to Fall.
+So there you have it, some easy ways to adapt your skin care routine and help your skin stay radiant as the season changes to Fall!